-The Russian government has developed an ambitious import substitution plan to modernize Russia’s industry, which aims to produce 800 products from 19 industry sectors by 2020.
-This will be accomplished by implementing more than 2,000 localization projects.
-The government has recently tried to address this problem with the “carrot and stick” method: it excludes foreign suppliers from state tenders and offers incentives for companies that localize their production.
+The Russian government has developed an ambitious import substitution plan to modernize Russia’s industry and decrease dependency of the Russian market from imported goods in most important industry sectors.
+The government is addressing this problem with the “carrot and stick” policy: it excludes foreign suppliers from state tenders or restricts their participation in such tenders and offers incentives for companies that localize their production.

 Localization – Your chance to profit from Russia